February 2, 1996: Apple reveals that turnaround artist Gil Amelio will take over from Michael “The Diesel” Spindler as CEO of the struggling company.

 When a possible merger with Sun Microsystems fizzled, Spindler found himself out at Apple.
 The board did not give him a chance to turn things around.

 Gil Amelio becomes Apple CEO

 Spindler’s replacement, Gil Amelio, came with a solid reputation.
 While CEO of National Semiconductor, he took a company that lost $320 million over four years and made it profitable.

 In the end, Amelio failed to live up to his promise as Apple CEO.
 The most memorable aspect of his 500-day stint running the company — aside from overseeing Apple’s biggest-ever losses — was the fact that Apple bought NeXT while under his leadership.
-And that brought Steve Jobs back to Cupertino.
+And that brought Steve Jobs back to Cupertino in 1997.